 We welcome applications from people with a broad range of skills, experience and availability to join our friendly and diverse team.
 If you have any particular access or support needs, we will work with you to accommodate these needs and ensure you have a great volunteering experience, so please don’t hesitate to get in touch.

 Yes – we firmly believe that you should never be out of pocket volunteering with us.
 Volunteers can claim £4.00 per day for travel costs, we simply ask that you keep receipts and ticket stubs to be able to do so.
-Ask Hope or Gemma for an expenses claim form and to find out more.
+Ask Hope or Pippa for an expenses claim form and to find out more.

 Volunteering can be a great resource for many people, for lots of different reasons.
 It can help you to gain new skills, help with confidence, and help boost your CV.
 It can feel very rewarding to be part of a network of people who are supporting a charity by creating wonderful things together.
 Volunteering can help you to make friends and feel connected to a community of people.
 Most importantly, we believe it should bring you joy!